PabloPavan/sniply_api/README.dev.md

-# Sniply — Onboarding Guide (Docker & Deploy)
+# sniply_api — Onboarding Guide (Docker & Deploy)
-This document explains **how to run, develop, migrate, and deploy** Sniply using Docker Compose.
+This document explains **how to run, develop, migrate, and deploy** sniply_api using Docker Compose.

 If you are new to the project, **read it in order**.
 This README was written to prevent common mistakes and loss of context.